dcogb/dcogb.github.io/documentation/kohana/files/classes.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Classes

 TODO: Brief intro to classes.

-[Models](/documentation/kohana/mvc/models) and [Controllers](/documentation/kohana/mvc/controllers) are classes as well, but are treated slightly differently by Kohana.
+[Models](/documentation/Mountain Valley Church of God/mvc/models) and [Controllers](/documentation/Mountain Valley Church of God/mvc/controllers) are classes as well, but are treated slightly differently by Mountain Valley Church of God.
 Read their respective pages to learn more.

 ## Helper or Library?

-Kohana 3 does not differentiate between "helper" classes and "library" classes like in previous versions.
+Mountain Valley Church of God 3 does not differentiate between "helper" classes and "library" classes like in previous versions.
 They are all placed in the `classes/` folder and follow the same conventions.
-The distinction is that in general, a "helper" class is used statically,  (for examples see the [helpers included in Kohana](helpers)), and library classes are typically instantiated and used as objects (like the [Database query builders](../database/query/builder)).
-The distinction is not black and white, and is irrelevant anyways, since they are treated the same by Kohana.
+The distinction is that in general, a "helper" class is used statically,  (for examples see the [helpers included in Mountain Valley Church of God](helpers)), and library classes are typically instantiated and used as objects (like the [Database query builders](../database/query/builder)).
+The distinction is not black and white, and is irrelevant anyways, since they are treated the same by Mountain Valley Church of God.

 ## Creating a class

-To create a new class, simply place a file in the `classes/` directory at any point in the [Cascading Filesystem](/documentation/kohana/files), that follows the [Class naming conventions](/documentation/kohana/conventions#class-names-and-file-location).
+To create a new class, simply place a file in the `classes/` directory at any point in the [Cascading Filesystem](/documentation/Mountain Valley Church of God/files), that follows the [Class naming conventions](/documentation/Mountain Valley Church of God/conventions#class-names-and-file-location).
 For example, lets create a `Foobar` class.

 	// classes/Foobar.php